sourabhnamilikonda/CloudProject-2/README.md

 •	Install Apache Maven and set it’s PATH.

 •	Install NetBeans IDE and create a new Maven Web Project thereby, implementing the JSP Pages, JAVA Classes and Servlets in the same and testing the code to resolve bugs.

 •	Create connection with JDBC Driver by configuring Access Credentials for Admin Properties which you’ll be entering while installing MySQL Workbench.

 •	In MySql Workbench, create a new connection at localhost and port 3306 and create the required database and tables by running the SQL queries.

 •	This creates a JDBC and SQL connection with localhost.

-•	Install the Required Maven dependencies and download them.

-•	Download, clean and build the code in Netbeans IDE and run it.

-•	In case you want to deploy the code on the any other Web Server, you will need a WAR file to do so for which in the Windows Command Line, go to the folder where the project resides and run the following two commands one after the other:
-1)	mvn compile
-2)	mvn package

-•	This creates the WAR file which can be deployed on any Web Server.

-**Pre Requisite Configurations:**

-Configure and setup the following Services of Amazon AWS by creating an account at https://aws.amazon.com/ and then setting up:

-1. Amazon AWS Elastic Beanstalk
-2. Amazon AWS S3
-3. Amazon AWS S3 Transfer Acceleration
-4. Amazon AWS CloudFront
-5. Amazon AWS IAM
-6. Amazon AWS EC2
-7. Amazon AWS Route 53
-8. Amazon AWS RDS
-9. Amazon AWS ELB
-10. Amazon AWS Auto Scaling Groups
-11. Amazon AWS SNS
-12. Amazon AWS Lambda
-13. Amazon AWS CloudWatch
-14. Amazon AWS SES
-15. Google API.AI
-16. Amazon AWS DynamoDB
-17. Amazon AWS Polly
-18. Google Vision API

-**List of Software Required to run the Application locally:**

-1. Java 1.7 (or higher) [JDK & JRE]
-2. Netbeans IDE 8.2
-3. MySQL Server 5.6
-4. MySQL Workbench 6.2
-5. Apache Maven 3.5.0
-6. Any Browser(Google Chrome or Mozilla Firefox Preferred)
-7. AWS SDK for Java version 1.11.215

-**Quick Steps:**

-•	Install JAVA and set Environment Variables required and also install the JAR file for JDBC Connector.

-•	Install MySQL Server and then install MySQL Workbench.

-•	Install Apache Maven and set it’s PATH.

-•	Install NetBeans IDE and create a new Maven Web Project thereby, implementing the JSP Pages, JAVA Classes and Servlets in the same and testing the code to resolve bugs.

-•	Create connection with JDBC Driver by configuring Access Credentials for Admin Properties which you’ll be entering while installing MySQL Workbench.

-•	In MySql Workbench, create a new connection at localhost and port 3306 and create the required database and tables by running the SQL queries.

-•	This creates a JDBC and SQL connection with localhost.